qxli2333/qxli2333.github.io/_pages/cv.md

 Teaching experience
 ======
+* 2024 Spring: Teaching Assistant at University of Utah
+  * ASTR 1060: The Universe
+  * Instructor: Prof. Dennis Soldin

+* 2023 Fall: Grader at University of Utah
+  * ASTR 3070: Foundations of Astronomy
+  * Instructor: Prof. Gail Zasowski

-* 2022 Spring: Teaching Assistant and Grader
+* 2022 Spring: Teaching Assistant at USTC
-  * Observational Astronomy (A cource for astronomy major undergraduates in USTC)
+  * 022167: Observational Astronomy (A cource for astronomy major undergraduates in USTC)
-  * Lecturer: Prof. Qingfeng Zhu
+  * Instructor: Prof. Qingfeng Zhu

 Honors and Awards
 ======